LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 ### Key Features
 - You can find here all the components to deploy a monitoring application for Apache Spark
-- Spark-dashboard collects metrics from Spark and visualizes them in a Grafana
+- Spark-dashboard collects metrics from Spark and visualizes them in a Grafana Dashboard
 - This tool is intended for performance troubleshooting and DevOps monitoring of Spark workloads.
-- Use it with Spark 2.4 and higher (3.x)
+- Compatibility: deploy with Spark 4.x, 3.x and 2.4

 ### Deploy using container technology
 - [Spark Dashboard](https://github.com/cerndb/spark-dashboard) is a repository that contains code and instructions to streamline the deployment of the Spark dashboard using InfluxDB and Grafana using container technology.